EdgeQL

 group Movie { title, actors: { name }}

-e.group(e.Movie, (movie) => {
+by .release_year;e.group(e.Movie, (movie) => {

 const release_year = movie.release_year;